Defining a New Database

 Overview

 When adding support for a new database, the first class to create is a new liquibase.database.Database implementation.
-Your Database implementation acts as the "dialect" definition and the facade to your database.
+This class acts as the "dialect" definition and the facade to your database.

 The Database interface defines methods for: